cscart/docs/en/developer_guide/api/entities/orders.rst

 .. note::

-    If an order has multiple products, make sure to specify them all when you update the ``products`` array with the PUT request.
+    If an order has multiple products, make sure to specify them all when you update the ``products`` object with the PUT request.
 Products that are not specified in the PUT request will be removed from the order.
 The same applies to product option variants.

 -------------------------------------------------
 Example JSON: Change User Details and Order Total